Explore this Section

 Successful students will gain:

-- A systematic understanding of knowledge in finance and critical management thinking.
+- A systematic understanding of knowledge in areas of finance and management.

-- A command of analytical techniques, computing and appropriate software in the relevant areas of finance and management.
+- A critical understanding which enables the evaluation of current research and professional practice in the areas of finance and management.

 Course Destination Information